 This is my take on a simple Tarka dahl.
 For this recipe, I use red lentils.
 They soften quickly which does away with overnight soaking.
 Feel free to use a combination of different coloured and textured dahl, but remember to lengthen the cooking time according to the dahl you’ve chosen.

-Simply put, Tarka is the technique used when adding raw spices to very hot oil.
-The spice seeds will pop and sizzle, releasing their pungent aromatics into the oil.
-Usually, the hot spicy oil is added to the dish at the end of the cooking time or just before serving.
-Occasionally, tempering the spices at the start of a dish is also acceptable, layering the flavours up as you continue.
+Tarka is the technique used when adding raw spices to very hot oil.
+The seeds pop and sizzle, releasing their pungent aromatics into the oil.
+Usually, the hot spicy oil is added to the dish just before serving.
+Occasionally, tempering the spices at the start is also acceptable, adding aromatic depth to curries.

-A spicy bowl of this Tarka dahl is warming and very satisfying but, if you feel it needs something more, I’ve included roasted cauliflower steaks, the current favourite pick of the vegetable patch.
+The dahl is delicious as is, but if you feel it needs something more, I’ve included roasted cauliflower steaks.
 Serve with warm naan bread or poppadoms and a pomegranate raita.
-We now have a first-rate Indian feast happening.
-I love Meat-free Mondays!

 Tarka Dahl with roasted cauliflower and poppadoms